Chief Executive Officer

 After a career in local government, I joined the voluntary and community sector in 1993 working with young people, carers, older people and voluntary groups providing advice, support and information.
-My role within Healthwatch Lincolnshire is to work in and with the social care sector on a county-wide basis in order to hear your experiences of health and social care.
+I am currently Project Officer.
+This means I pick up specific pieces of work on particular topics and find ways to gather appropriate information.
+This includes producing surveys, holding focus groups or arranging events.
+I then contribute to the final recommendations and outcomes.
 I also have responsibility for working with children and young people.
-In my spare time I volunteer in numerous positions in my local community.

 Chair of Healthwatch Lincolnshire, Member of the Human Resources Committee and Chair of the Communications Committee

 I have recently retired from working as Education Delivery Manager for Parkinson's UK, where I was responsible for a national team of local Education and Training Officers delivering Parkinson's disease awareness training to a wide range of health and social care professionals.
 I also have previously worked in adult, higher and further education.

 Member of the Governance, Finance, Representation and Membership Committees and Chairman of the Enter & View Committee